 Since 2001, sailors from around the world have come together on the summer solstice to create a global celebration of sailing called Summer Sailstice.
 The 2008 event is celebrated on the weekend of June 21 and 22 by over 10,000 sailors worldwide.
 Founded as a way to unite the diverse and dispersed community of sailors, Summer Sailstice is now used by numerous sailing clubs, classes and organizations as a way to launch the summer sailing season and connect with others locally and globally.

-Sailstice, in affiliation with the Ocean Conservancy, is working to get more people to choose sailing for summer vacation.
+Sailstice, in affiliation with the Sailors for the Sea, is working to get more people to choose sailing for summer vacation.
 Air travel, automobile and recreational vehicle use, or cruise ships produce anywhere from 0.4 to 2.2 tons of carbon dioxide per family, and consume large amounts of fuel.
-Summer Sailstice, in its eighth year, is working to increase participation 20 percent and log 26,000 nautical miles of participant sailing with both formally organized events and spontaneous sailing activities hosted by hundreds of sailing clubs, schools, associations, charter companies, individual skippers.
+Summer Sailstice is working to increase participation 20 percent and log 26,000 nautical miles of participant sailing with both formally organized events and spontaneous sailing activities hosted by hundreds of sailing clubs, schools, associations, charter companies, individual skippers.
 Sailstice helps current and would-be sailors launch summer, connect with others, and enjoy a family-friendly alternative to fuel-intensive travel by highlighting sailing’s ability to harness wind power for recreation with minimal impact on the environment.